 Their difference is 9,999,999,999 - 1,000,000,000 = 8,999,999,999

 Yes, a 10-digit number in the international place value system is called a billion, because the place name of the 10th digit from the right is called a billion.
 For example, 3,000,000,000 is read as three billion.

 The largest 10 digit number is 9,999,999,999.
 In words, we read this number as nine billion, nine hundred ninety-nine million, nine hundred ninety-nine thousand, nine hundred ninety-nine.
 The number that comes after 9,999,999,999 is 10,000,000,000 which is an 11 digit number, therefore, the largest ten digit number is 9,999,999,999.

 What is the Smallest 10-Digit Number?

-The smallest 10-digit number is having 9 zeros and the starting digit is 1.
+The smallest 10-digit number has 9 zeros and the starting digit is 1.
 This number is called one billion and in figures, it is written as 1,000,000,000.

-How Many Commas are There in a 10-Digit Number According to International System?
+How Many Commas are there in a 10-Digit Number According to the International System?